pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

     saml authentication requires the <a href="#uaa-authentication">uaa env</a> format

 The `saml-configuration` properties configures the SAML provider.
-The [Ops Manager API](https://docs.pivotal.io/pivotalcf/2-1/opsman-api/#setting-up-with-saml) has more information about the values
+The [Ops Manager API][opsman-api-saml] has more information about the values

 ### opsman config
 The config for an Ops Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses